Are you struggling to improve social media engagement? Want to get more shares on social media for your business?

 2. Fill in the Blank

 Remember Mad Libs?
 I loved those as a child.
-Who doesn’t like to give a response to a simple, but relatable question?
+Who doesn’t like to respond to a simple, but relatable question?

 Use this type of question across social media to offer insight into you and your business.
 The bonus is the insight you gain into your fans and followers.